Become a Certified Lifeguard in Broome County with ALA

 The Final Wave

-The primary role of lifeguard training is to prepare individuals to keep swimmers safe.
-Lifeguards often monitor their area from a raised chair, patrol open-water zones, and use essential rescue equipment when needed.
+The primary role of lifeguard training is to prepare individuals to keep swimmers safe through prevention, vigilance, and fast response.
+Lifeguards often monitor their zone from a raised chair to improve visibility, patrol open-water zones when needed, and use essential rescue equipment during emergencies.

 Frequently Asked Questions